-- damage or destruction of a vessel due to marine disaster such as a collision; - the loss of a vessel due to piracy and terrorism;

-- cargo and property losses or damage as a result of the foregoing or less drastic causes such as human error, mechanical failure, low water levels and bad weather; - environmental accidents as a result of the foregoing; and - business interruptions and delivery delays caused by mechanical failure, human error, war, terrorism, political action in various countries, labor strikes or adverse weather conditions.
+- · damage or destruction of a vessel due to marine disaster such as a collision; - the loss of a vessel due to piracy and terrorism; - cargo and property losses or damage as a result of the foregoing or less drastic causes such as human error, mechanical failure, low water levels and bad weather; - environmental accidents as a result of the foregoing; and - business interruptions and delivery delays caused by mechanical failure, human error, war, terrorism, political action in various countries, labor strikes or adverse weather conditions.

-Any of these circumstances or events could substantially increase costs, as for example, the costs of replacing a vessel or cleaning up a spill, or lower its revenues by taking vessels out of operation permanently or for periods of time.
+Any of these circumstances or events could substantially increase costs, as for example, the costs of replacing a vessel or cleaning up a spill, or lower its revenues by taking vessels out of operation permanently or for extended periods of time.
 The involvement of the Company's vessels in a disaster or delays in delivery or damages or loss of cargo may harm its reputation as a safe and reliable vessel operator and cause it to lose business.
 If vessels suffer damage, they may need to be repaired at the Company's cost at a dry-docking facility.
+The costs of dry-dock repairs are unpredictable and

-The costs of drydock repairs are unpredictable and can be substantial.
+If vessels suffer damage, they may need to be repaired at the Company's cost at a dry-docking facility.
+The costs of dry-dock repairs are unpredictable and can be substantial.
 The Company may have to pay repair costs that insurance does not cover.
 The loss of earnings while these vessels are being repaired and repositioned, as well as the actual cost of these repairs, could decrease its revenues and earnings substantially, particularly if a number of vessels are damaged or repaired at the same time.